 On exterior walls, I recommend a special primer for peeling paint.
 This helps solve existing problems with peeling paint and even helps prevent or at least delay a recurrence.

 When you use tinted primer, you can get away with using contractor-grade paint that costs less than $20 per gallon.
 If it’s Friday night and I need to have a house ready to show by Sunday, I’ll buy a premium paint that promises to cover in one coat.
 But if I have enough time to go back and apply a second coat and/or touchups, I’ve done fine with inexpensive contractor grade paint.
+It just depends on how much time I’m willing to dedicate to the project.

 The nice thing about painting this way is that in between renters, I can usually come back and paint a room with the same paint and get it done in a single coat, since it’s not a major color change.
 It helps protect that initial investment.

 I do care more about the finish than about the brand.
 Eggshell finish is more expensive than flat, but more durable.
 After a year, walls painted with flat paint will be filthy.
 Dirt from handprints doesn’t stick nearly as well to eggshell paint.
 A five-year-old paint job with eggshell paint looks better than a one-year-old one with flat paint, so I prefer to pay extra for eggshell and paint less.
-If you can’t get eggshell, go with semigloss.
+If you can’t get eggshell, go with satin.

 For this reason, I don’t really think there’s a single best brand of paint for rental property.
 Buy the premium primer and high-quality supplies, and then you can use whatever contractor grade paint your nearest store sells cheaply going forward, as long as you get the same color each time.
 I do have a strong recommendation for color.
+And I have some tips for keeping paint from drying out, which saves me a fortune.
+I always have leftover, and sometimes I can get the job done with my leftovers from last time.

 Where to cheap out